ALL ABOUT VEGETABLES

 Kale can absorb too much thallium, making this vegetable possibly toxic, depending upon where it is grown.
 I would avoid most kale at this time.

-Do not eat much salad.
-You don’t need to eat any, but a little as a garnish is okay.
+Do not eat salad, except perhaps a small amount as a garnish if you wish.
 The problems with salads are:

 1. Raw vegetables are much more yin than cooked ones.
 Eating more yin food is generally quite harmful for health.